migimunz/ruby-language-extensions/README.md

 The extension currently in active development adds pattern matching similar to those in the ML-language family.
 It currently supports multiple pattern clauses per method, matching against exact values, arbitrarily nested arrays, and binding arbitrary parts of deconstructed objects to variables.
 Methods defined with `def` still work the same way, `let` introduces pattern matching.

+Pattern clauses have their own scope, bound variables are available only in the clause that defines them.
+Multiple clauses can describe the same method/function, as long as they're in the same scope (class or module)

 ### Example 1 - reverse function
 ```ruby
   let reverse([]) {